pine-vm/pine/README.md

 # Pine

-Pine is a runtime for the Elm programming language.
-It runs Elm applications on Linux, Windows, and macOS.
+Pine is a free, open-source, cross-platform Elm runtime environment that lets developers create servers, web apps, and command line tools.

 + Pine supports building and running Elm programs natively on .NET without JavaScript.
 + The Elm compilation interfaces support the customization of code generation at build time.